Spot Instances

 Spot Fallback

-CAST AI supports the fallback of Spot instances to on-demand nodes in case there is no Spot instance availability.
+Cast AI supports the fallback of Spot Instances to on-demand nodes in case there is no Spot Instance availability.
 Our Autoscaler will temporarily add an on-demand node for your Spot-only workloads to run on.
-Once inventory of Spot instances is again available, on-demand nodes used for the fallback will be replaced with actual Spot instances.
+Once an inventory of Spot Instances is again available, on-demand nodes used for the fallback will be replaced with actual Spot Instances.

 Fallback on-demand instances will be labeled with scheduling.cast.ai/spot-fallback:"true" label.